 For gold to be a good hedge, it would need to move in the opposite direction (have a negative correlation) to the broad market index, in this case, the S&P500.
 To protect your 401K, you would want to see evidence of gold being the right bet.

 Looking back 15 years, we can see this is not the case for Gold (GLD) versus the market.

 Gold outperformed the S&P500 with 52% gains compared to 25% for the S&P500.

 2007 to 2009

-During the Financial Crisis, Gold provided a good safe haven for 7 months until it lost all of its gains.
-This meant that those moving their capital to gold at the beginning of the crash would have made no profits.
-But if you had invested in gold in 2008 you would have incurred severe losses.
-This does not sound like a safe have to me.
+During the financial crisis, gold provided a safe haven for seven months until it lost all its gains.
+This meant those moving their capital to gold at the beginning of the crash would have made no profits.
+But if you had invested in gold in 2008, you would have incurred severe losses.
+This does not sound like a haven to me.

 2009 to 2020